kevinhughes27/kevinandsam.travel/README.md

 # kevinandsam.travel

-Our travel blog [kevinandsam.travel](https://kevinandsam.travel/) written using [Gatsby](https://www.gatsbyjs.org/)
+Our travel blog [kevinandsam.travel](https://kevinandsam.travel/) written using [Gatsby](https://www.gatsbyjs.org/).

-For an interesting write up about most of the features of this blog read [An Over-Engineered Travel Blog](https://www.kevinhughes.ca/blog/an-over-engineered-travel-blog)
+For an interesting write up about most of the features of this blog read [An Over-Engineered Travel Blog](https://www.kevinhughes.ca/blog/an-over-engineered-travel-blog) on my personal blog.

 ## About